Why Choose Sea Quest for your Half-Day Kayaking Trip on San Juan Island?

 We have three different half-day tour routes from San Juan Island.
 You may explore either the east, south, or west side of the island.
 This allows us flexibility to choose the safest paddling if wind or waves occur on the day of your kayak tour.
 All are very scenic and visit parks and refuges home to a variety of marine life.

 Both the west and south side routes take you to the best orca whale watching waters in the United States.
 Our local salmon orcas frequently follow a pattern that loops back and forth between the two sites, sometimes as often as five times a day!
 Take a look at the chart below and the green shaded area where killer whales are most often seen.

 Please note: Regardless of which kayak tour you choose, orca whales may be absent during your kayak trip.
 Killer whales may move quickly out of range, or alter their normal patterns.
-Weather and waves may interfere with whale watching success.
+Weather and waves may interfere with whale watching success and may force us to alter our normal routes to prioritize safety.
 Nevertheless, we will always give you the best chance to kayak with killer whales!

 Trip Details for the Half-Day Kayak Tour from San Juan Island

 - Schedule: Morning Kayak Tours offered daily; Sunset Kayak Tours only available from spring to fall equinox.